Many factors cause loss of youthful facial contours such as age, gravity, sun damage, smoking, stress, heredity, and loss of facial fat.

 Administration of anesthesia– Local or general anesthesia is given.
 The doctor will recommend which is best for you after evaluating your health and type of facelift.

 1. Incision– Incision is made according to the facelift choice.
-In a traditional facelift, the incision done is long and runs along the temples, hidden in the contour of ears, in the hairline, around the earlobe and down to the neck.
+In a traditional facelift, the incision made is long and runs along the temples, hidden in the contour of ears, in the hairline, around the earlobe and down to the neck.
 If an excess of fat is to be removed or the muscles in the neck need smoothing, a tiny incision is done under the chin.
 Through the incision, the fat is removed or redistributed from the jowls, face, and neck.
 Also, the underlying tissues are repositioned.
 Most commonly the deeper muscles and layers of the face are lifted.
 Excess of skin is trimmed, and the uplifted contours are redraped with the skin.

 In Limited incision facelift shorter incision is made at the temple and close to the ear.
 Sometimes incision may also be made under upper lip or with the lower eyelid.